Meet Our Instructors

 Luxuriating in the interplay of color, light and atmosphere, Mary paints the natural world around us – rural scenes, still life, flowers, water and boats.
 Mary is a member of Women Painters of Washington.

-Meredith Arnold, known as the Comedian Artist, is the Director of ArtWorks, and has developed a career as a professional teaching artist at colleges, universities and events around the U.S. and in Europe.
-She offers video based classes online with Bluprint.com and Craftcast.com.
+Meredith Arnold, known as a Comedian Artist, is the Director of ArtWorks, and has developed a career as a professional teaching artist at colleges, universities and events around the U.S. and in Europe.
+She offers video based classes online with Craftsy.com and Craftcast.com.

 Whitney is a contemporary mixed media artist in the Pacific Northwest with roots in dance, teaching and a life-long love of design.
 For me, art means constantly growing, learning, exploring.
 The two words that best describe what drives me artistically have always been “What if? ”